pen-lang/pen/doc/src/references/language/types.md

 {string: number "foo": 1, "bar": 2}
 ```

-You can create new maps from existing ones by spreading elements of the old ones prefixed by `...` into the new ones.
+You can create new maps from existing ones by spreading entries of the old ones prefixed by `...` into the new ones.

 ```pen
 {string: number ...map, "foo": 1}